from-explore/Porto/README.md

 Architectural Patterns like Porto are great alternatives to the standard MVC, for large and long term projects, as they tend to have higher complexity with time.

+Porto inherits concepts from the MVC, DDD, Modular and Layered architectures.
+And it adheres to a list of convenient design principles such as SOLID, OOP, LIFT, DRY, CoC, GRASP, Generalization, High Cohesion and Low Coupling.

 > Porto started as an experimental architecture, trying to solve the common problems developers face, when building medium to large web projects.
->
-> Feedbacks helps.
-Contributions are welcomed.
-Let's make developer's lives easier.

 <br>

+Feedbacks & Contributions are welcomed and credited.

+**Let's make the developer's lives easier.**

 <a id="Quality-Attributes"></a>
 # Quality Attributes

 - Reusable Business Logic (Containers) across multiple similar projects.
-- Easy to understand by any developer (No magic!).
+- Easy to understand by any developer (No magic).
-- Easy Maintenance (easy to adapt changes).
+- Easy to maintain (easy to adapt changes).
 - Easy to Test (test driven).
 - Zero Technical debt (low communication between Developers).
 - Decoupled Code (editing X doesn’t break Y).
-- Pluggable UI, (build Web App today and then build your API (or the opposite) easely anytime later)
+- Pluggable UI, (start with Web App now and build an API later, or the opposite)
 - Very Organized Code base with Zero Code Decoupling.
 - Scalable Code (easy to modify and implement features).
-- Easy Framework Upgrade (separation between the App and the Framework).
+- Easy Framework Upgrade (complete separation between the App and the Framework).
-- Easy to locate anything and everything.
+- Easy to locate any functionality.
-- Avoid bloated Classes and unmaintainable code (S.R.P.).
+- Organized coupling between the internal Components.
+- Slim Classes (by following the Single Responsibility Principle).
+- Uses the domain expert language when naming the Components.
 - Clean and clear development workflow.

-## Some of the Features in little details:
+## Some of Porto's features in short details:

-### Pluggable UI
+### Decoupling

-It's common, to build a Web interface for an Application with a future plan to open an API to the same code base.

-Porto takes these kinds of decisions into consideration, this in Porto, the Interfaces (`WEB`, `API`, `CLI`) are appendices to the Application Logic, while the `Actions` (Features) are the central organizing principle.

-At its core Porto consists of 2 layers (`Containers` & `Ship`) and set of `Components` with predefined responsibilities.
+Separation of concerns, is an important principle, Porto tries to follow.

+In Porto the Appliction is separated from the framework that it lives in.
+And the business logic code is separated from infrastructure code, within the Appliction itself.
+As well as, the UI's (user interfaces) are separated from each others within the business logic code itself.

+Making the UI's "`WEB`, `API`, `CLI`" pluggable, allows building the Web interface first and adding the API later or the opposite, with the least effort possible, since the `Actions` are the central organizing principle are they are shared accross UI's.

 ### Modularity

 In Porto, your application business logic lives in `Containers` (same as Modules/Domains) and interact with other Containers in pre-defined directions.

+In Porto, Containers are similar in concept to Modules *(from a Modular architecture)*.
+However, Containers are not purely Modular, as they do cross the bounderies of a Module.
+The simplest form of that, is the relationships between the Models from different Containers.
+At the end it's up to the developer to limit and control the connections between Containers, and Porto's rules and guidlines should help achieving that.

+In terms of dependancies management, the developer is free to move each Container to its own repository or keep all Containers together under single management.

+Porto benifits from both worlds it applies concepts from the Modular world in the simple Monolithic world.

 ### Testability